To apply for assistance a person must submit a signed application to the county agency in the county where that person lives.

 (a) A county agency must offer, in person or by mail, the application forms prescribed by the commissioner as soon as a person makes a written or oral inquiry.
 At that time, the county agency must:

-(1) inform the person that assistance begins with the date the signed application is received by the county agency or the date all eligibility criteria are met, whichever is later;
+(1) inform the person that assistance begins on the date that the application is received by the county agency either as a signed written application; an application submitted by telephone; or an application submitted through Internet telepresence; or on the date that all eligibility criteria are met, whichever is later;

-(8) inform the person that the interview must be conducted face-to-face in the county office, through Internet telepresence, or at a location mutually agreed upon;
+(10) inform the person that an interview must be conducted.
+The interview may be conducted face-to-face in the county office or at a location mutually agreed upon, through Internet telepresence, or by telephone;

 (b) Upon receipt of a signed application, the county agency must stamp the date of receipt on the face of the application.
 The county agency must process the application within the time period required under subdivision 5.
 An applicant may withdraw the application at any time by giving written or oral notice to the county agency.
 The county agency must issue a written notice confirming the withdrawal.
 The notice must inform the applicant of the county agency's understanding that the applicant has withdrawn the application and no longer wants to pursue it.
 When, within ten days of the date of the agency's notice, an applicant informs a county agency, in writing, that the applicant does not wish to withdraw the application, the county agency must reinstate the application and finish processing the application.